 Singing with Kitka is a musical adventure.
 We constantly strive for higher and higher standards of artistry and excellence.
 We perform exciting local concerts and tour throughout North America and travel to Eastern Europe.
 We teach vocal workshops, host regular master artist residencies to hone our vocal technique and language skills, and collaborate frequently with artists working in different musical traditions and performance media.
 We are currently venturing into vocal theatre and pushing our own personal and organizational creative boundaries.
 We record CDs and, occasionally, movie soundtracks.
 We have an amazing amount of fun singing together and audiences are moved to tears by our performances.

-Interested singers should submit required preliminary audition materials no later than October 15th.
+Interested singers may submit required preliminary audition materials.

 Preliminary audition materials should include the following:

+2.)
+Audio (MP3) or video recordings (YouTube or Vimeo links) of 2 contrasting pieces demonstrating your skills singing Eastern European music.
+Ideally, recordings should be unedited and without effects or overdubbing.

 3.)
-Audio (MP3) or video recordings (YouTube or Vimeo links) of 2 contrasting pieces demonstrating your skills singing Eastern European folk songs

-4.)
-(Optional) Any additional relevant materials that will better acquaint us with the range and expressive capacity of your voice.
-Please limit additional media materials to no more than 10 minutes.
+(Optional) An additional recording of a piece in any style that will better acquaint us with the range and expressive capacity of your voice.
+Please limit additional media materials to no more than 5 minutes.

 IMPORTANT INFO FOR PROSPECTIVE AUDITIONEES